nicholaspatrickhill/PepperApp/README.md

 ### ARCHITECTURE
 PepperApp uses Entity Framework to manage connections to a sqlite database.
-The Services/Repository pattern and a Data Transfer Object (DTO) are employed to seperate concerns.
+The Services/Repository pattern and a Data Transfer Object (DTO) are employed to separate concerns.
 These abstractions limit exposure to the database, which makes the code more secure and easier to maintain.
 The services handle logic and validation while the repository addresses data storage and retrieval.
 The DTO decouples the data model from the other layers of the project.